 7.1.
 The Customer acknowledges and agrees that MailerLite may engage third-party Sub-Processors in connection with the provision of Services, and hereby consents to MailerLite’s use of Sub-Processors.
 As a condition to permitting a third-party Sub-Processor to Process Customer Data, MailerLite will enter into a written agreement with the Sub-Processor containing data protection obligations no less protective than those in this DPA with respect to Customer Data.
 MailerLite will restrict its Sub-Processors’ access to only what is necessary to maintain the Services or to provide the Services to Customers.
 Subject to this Section 7, MailerLite reserves the right to engage and substitute Sub-Processors as it deems appropriate, but shall: (a) remain responsible to the Customer for the provision of the Services and (b) be liable for the actions and omissions of its Sub-Processors undertaken in connection with MailerLite’s performance of this DPA to the same extent MailerLite would be liable if performing the Services directly.

 7.2.
-Upon the Customer’s request by email to email@example.com, MailerLite will provide the Customer with a list of then-current third-party Sub-Processors and the nature of the services they provide.
-The Customer can find an up-to-date list of Sub-Processors in Annex 3 of this DPA.
+Upon the Customer’s request by this contact form, MailerLite will provide the Customer with a list of then-current third-party Sub-Processors and the nature of the services they provide.
+The Customer can find an up-to-date list of Sub-Processors in Annex 4 of this DPA.
 The Customer may object to any new Sub-Processor on reasonable legal grounds (the "Objection Notice") relating to the protection of the Customer Data, in which case MailerLite shall have the right to satisfy the objection through one of the following:

 (a) MailerLite will cancel its plans to use the Sub-Processor with regard to Customer Data or will offer an alternative to provide the Services without such Sub-Processor;